liamzdenek/ferment-ai/README.md

       topK: props.topK ??
 5
     });

+    // Create the capability parser
+    const capabilityParser = new TagCapabilityParser(this, 'CapabilityParser', {});

+    // Create the retriever capability
+    const retrieverCapability = new CustomCapability(this, 'RetrieverCapability', {
+      retriever: this.retriever
+    });

-    // Create the agent with access to the retriever this.agent = new AgentContext(this, 'Agent', {
+    // Create the capable model with access to the retriever this.capableModel = new CapableModel(this, 'CapableModel', {
       model: props.model,
-      initialMessages: props.initialMessages,
-      tools: [this.retriever]
+      capabilities: [retrieverCapability],
+      capabilityParser
     });
   }
 }